wallpants/github-preview.nvim/README.md

 4. Write development docs (31 oct)
 5. Write issue templates (31 oct)
 6. Dir navigation in markdown container (30 oct)
-7. Update config modal to use headlessui components
-8. Better Mermaid support (27 oct)
+7. Better Mermaid support (27 oct)
    - rerun mermaid on explorer expand collapse
    - replace mermaid example in features.md with something more legible
    - center svgs
    - memoize svgs (this might fix the scroll jumping when mermaid diagrams above cursor line & improve performance)
-9. write checkhealth (23 oct)
+8. write checkhealth (23 oct)
-10. setup dependabot (2 nov)
+9. setup dependabot (2 nov)
-11. fix dark theme flash. when dotfiles theme = light, the app flashes dark before turning light (3 nov)
+10. fix dark theme flash. when dotfiles theme = light, the app flashes dark before turning light (3 nov)
-12. update config validation in init.lua (3 nov)
+11. update config validation in init.lua (3 nov)
-13. export builtin functions like telescope does and add docs explaining how to use them to setup a user-command or a keymap
+12. export builtin functions like telescope does and add docs explaining how to use them to setup a user-command or a keymap